 In particular, communication and negotiations with lenders and capital providers are of critical importance once the possibility of violations of loan covenants or default become likely.
 This can even be the case if restructuring (through bankruptcy or otherwise) is seen as a significant likelihood.
 Recent downturns have seen substantial increases in the number of pre-planned bankruptcy cases filed with post-petition financing and reorganization plans negotiated in advance of filing.
 Both in terms of controlling expense and maintaining predictable outcomes, understanding rights and planning for the most favorable outcomes, forethought and engagement provide significant advantages.

-All of the analysis and preparation in the world will not eliminate the possibility of having to deal with bankruptcy in some form.
+You could get really good advice when you are being made redundant and apply it all to your business, but all of the analysis and preparation in the world cannot eliminate the possibility of having to deal with bankruptcy in some form.
 In a recent interview, Daniel Yergin Pulitzer prize winning historian, when confronted with a prediction that as many as 70% of current shale producers may be bankrupted by the current downturn, noted “[c]ompanies go bankrupt, but rocks don’t go bankrupt.
 When this all shakes out, there will be other people to develop shale.”
 Certainly true, but cold comfort if you’re one of those companies or are in business with one of those companies.
 Many analysts predict that like prior downturns, this one will end with a strong recovery with the industry including fewer but stronger companies that are more efficient and cost competitive.
 Recognizing that there will be a future, but that the present will almost certainly involve dealing with insolvency and bankruptcy, the issue becomes how to deal with the present to enjoy that future.

 When bankruptcy laws are implicated, an entirely new structure is imposed.
 Bankruptcy effectively creates a new entity as of the time the petition is filed – the bankruptcy estate.
 The bankruptcy filing freezes the debtor’s estate — it sets the board for the rest of the game.
 Bankruptcy rules create priorities for the division of the limited resources of the bankruptcy estate.
 While the rules are complex, in general they strongly favor parties – debtors and creditors — who take the necessary steps to protect and perfect their interests prior to the time bankruptcy is filed.
 Conversely, they severely penalize the complacent.